The Low Incidence Team is part of the Specialist Teaching and Support Services (STASS)

 These teams work collectively to provide information, advice, support, direct teaching and training to ensure that children and young people (CYP), 0 - 25 who are deaf or with a vision impairment, multi-sensory impairment, and physical / medical needs have their needs met.

 The Low Incidence Team works in 2 distinct ways;

 The specialist outreach staff work from the centre to provide a service to children and young people, 0-25, who are at home, or who attend their local early years setting, school, or post 16 provision.

 The specialist resourced provision staff work in one of four Local Authority Led Resourced Provisions, (LARP) hosted by mainstream primary and secondary schools, which specifically provide a high level of teaching and support for children and young people who have severe to profound deafness and / or vision impairment.

-The focus of the service is on independence and preparation for adulthood, from the early years, and in addition to supporting full curriculum access, appropriately qualified and skilled staff deliver specialist curriculum and teach specialist skills, such as braille, ICT, British Sign Language (BSL) Personal Understanding of Deafness (PUD), mobility, habilitation skills, self advocacy, disability awareness and independence.
+The focus of the service is on independence and preparation for adulthood from the early years.
+In addition to supporting full curriculum access, appropriately qualified and skilled staff deliver specialist curriculum and teach specialist skills, such as braille, ICT, British Sign Language (BSL) Personal Understanding of Deafness (PUD), mobility, habilitation skills, self advocacy, disability awareness and independence.

 Who is it for?

 All CYP 0-25 are entitled to an assessment of need if they present with sensory or physical difficulties.
 CYP who have a medical diagnosis of a sensory impairment or physical or medical disability will be assessed, and support will be allocated according to the Bradford Matrix of Need and The National Sensory Impairment Partnership (NATSiP) eligibility criteria.